chaoge525/soafee_demo/documentation/validations.rst

 .. _validations_fvp-base_running_tests:

-fvp-base: running tests
+FVP-Base: Running Tests
 ^^^^^^^^^^^^^^^^^^^^^^^

-To start fvp emulation and run tests you need to:
+To start FVP emulation and run tests you need to:

-* build the tests using above instructions
+* Build an image that include tests using the above instructions `FVP-Base: Build Image Including Tests`_
-  `fvp-base: build image including tests`_
-* start the fvp-base emulator with podman or docker flavour:
+* Start the FVP emulator and pass the particular (Podman or Docker) tests-enabled image to run:

-  * using ``kas`` directly:
+  * Using ``kas`` directly:

     .. code-block:: console